paul-h/MythCenterXMAS-wide/README.md

-                   Add scrollbars to the list and tweak the font colours on the Watch Recordings screen Add scrollbar and tweak the fonts on the "programlist" screen Add a background and tweak the fonts on the Manual Recording Schedule screen
+                   Add scrollbars to the list and tweak the font colours on the Watch Recordings screen Add scrollbar and tweak the fonts on the "programlist" screen Add a background and tweak the fonts on the Manual Recording Schedule screen Add a background and tweak the fonts on the Manage Recording Rules screen